itcq/homelab/README.md

 Please Note: When you acquire physical hardware/equipment it will be important to follow specific guides and/or setup tutorials in relation to the specific model of equipment you obtain.

-For instance booting into the BIOS from different manufacturers may differ depending on the model.
+For instance booting into the BIOS from different manufacturers(HP, Dell, Lenovo, ETC..) may differ depending on the model.
 This is important to note when installing Operating Systems, Software, or other Firmware and miscellanious upgrades that may require booting from different media, like USBs or CD/DVD's, and/or booting from the network.